wowsiddanth/tp/docs/UserGuide.md

 ## Getting Started

-**Now, you finally have your hands on _*NUSTracker*_.
+**You finally have your hands on _*NUSTracker*_.
 Great!
 Let's learn how to use it now.**

 1. Ensure you have `Java 11` or above installed in your Computer.

-2. Download the latest `nustracker.jar`, found under Releases
+2. Download the latest `nustracker.jar`, found under Releases.

-3. Copy the file to the folder you want to use as the _home folder_ for NUSTracker.
+3. Copy the `nustracker.jar` to the folder you want to use as the _home folder_ for NUSTracker.

 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+The GUI similar to the one shown below should appear in a few seconds.
+The app already contains some sample data.<br>

    ![Ui](images/Ui1.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it.
+For example, typing `help` and pressing Enter will open the help window.<br>

    Here are some example commands you can try:

    * **`add n/John Doe m/CS id/e1283011 y/2 p/81231293 e/johndoe@example.com`** : Adds a student named `John Doe` to NUSTracker.